Matt Olson Preview, Player Props: Braves vs. Rockies

-On Tuesday, Matt Olson (.378 slugging percentage in past 10 games, with zero homers) and the Atlanta Braves face the Colorado Rockies, whose starting pitcher will be Peter Lambert.
-First pitch is at 8:40 PM ET.
+The Atlanta Braves, including Matt Olson (.405 slugging percentage in past 10 games, including zero home run), take on starting pitcher Kyle Freeland and the Colorado Rockies at Coors Field, Wednesday at 8:40 PM ET.

 Matt Olson Game Info & Props vs. the Rockies